jasterstary/neverending-streaming/README.md

 ```

 ## Events / Custom event functions:
 Events are described also in options section.
-Please note, that when custom event function is assigned, event is not called anymore.
+Events are JS events, not the jQuery variant.
+Please note, that when custom event function is assigned, event is not called anymore, as you can do better events!

 ### JS event "longpolling-chunk" / onChunk:
 Called each time the chunk is received.
 There are two variables passed to function: chunk and detail, object with some details about: